MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/custom-named-entity-recognition/how-to/create-project.md

 * PowerShell

 > [!Note]
-> You shouldn't move the storage account to a different resource group or subscription once linked with the Language resource
+> You shouldn't move the storage account to a different resource group or subscription once it's linked with the Language resource.

 [!INCLUDE [create a new resource from the Azure portal](../includes/resource-creation-azure-portal.md)]